-The Lovejoy Award, established at Colby College in 1952, honors a member of the newspaper profession who continues Elijah Parish Lovejoy’s heritage of fearlessness and freedom in journalism.
+The Lovejoy Award, established at Colby College in 1952, honors a member of the newspaper profession who continues Lovejoy’s heritage of fearlessness and freedom in journalism.
 The recipient may be an editor, reporter, or publisher who has contributed to the nation’s journalistic achievement.
 Criteria include integrity, craftsmanship, character, intelligence, and courage.

 William R. and Linda K. Cotter Debate Series – Biannual

 The Cotter Debate Series was established in 1999 to recognize William R. Cotter, Colby’s 18th president, and his wife Linda K. Cotter.
 The Goldfarb Center brings in top academics from across the country to debate the most pressing and divisive issues in today’s world.

 Senator George J. Mitchell Distinguished Lecture Series – Annual

 The Mitchell Series brings a prominent policy leader to campus each spring for a lecture and a dinner designed to foster interaction with students, faculty, and members of the greater Waterville community while honoring former U.S. Senator, statesman, international negotiator, and Waterville native George J. Mitchell.

 Morton A. Brody Distinguished Judicial Service Award – Biennial

 The Brody Service Award was created in memory of the Honorable Morton A. Brody, a U.S. District Court judge who passed away in March 2000.
 Judge Brody led an exemplary career as a lawyer, judge, and civic leader.
 A long-time friend of the College, he taught courses at Colby on the judicial system and was the husband of former Associate Dean of Admissions Judith Brody ’58.